 Warilla Bowls and Recreation Club at Shellharbour, just south of Wollongong, is one of the largest bowling clubs in Australia and has a membership of over 20,000.

-With support from the NSW Environment Protection Authority (EPA) Bin Trim Program, Warilla Bowls and Recreation Club has dramatically reduced the amount of waste it sends to landfill, boosted recycling levels and reaped substantial financial savings.
+With support from the Department of Planning, Industry and Environment Bin Trim Program, Warilla Bowls and Recreation Club has dramatically reduced the amount of waste it sends to landfill, boosted recycling levels and reaped substantial financial savings.

 As well as investing in the club’s future through the renovation, managers and members also wanted to invest in sustainable practices across the organisation.
 The staff in particular, championed the idea of reducing the amount of waste sent to landfill.